AviatrixSystems/Docs/HowTos/inline_upgrade.rst

 #.
 If your controller is in AWS and running on a t2/t3 instance type, please make sure that "T2/T3 Unlimited" attribute is set to "enabled" via the AWS Console - select controller instance, click on "Actions/InstanceSettings/Change T2.T3 Unlimited/Enable"
 #.
 Please make sure that your controller has DNS service available and has public network access - you can verify that by pinging www.google.com at "Controller/Troubleshoot/Diagnostics/Network/ControllerUtility".
 This is a requirement for upgrade and for the controller to function as designed.
 #.
 Please run  account audit for all your AWS accounts from "Controller/Accounts/AccountAudit" - please make sure that all of them pass.
 The IAM policies should be setup as documented.
 If you have any issues, please look at our `troubleshooting playbooks <https://docs.aviatrix.com/TroubleshootingPlaybook/troubleshooting_playbook_overview.html>`_
 #.
+Our Controller AMI's are periodically upgraded.
+If you would like to upgrade your AMI, please follow the links listed below.
+    * In release 5.3, we introduced a feature to upgrade the AMI of the controller from within the UI, for AWS.
+    * If your Controller is on 5.2 or older release or if your controller is in Azure or GCP, you would have to migrate your Controller manually.
-Our Controller AMI's have been upgraded and if you are running an older 1404 AMI, you would have to migrate your controller first before upgrading to 5.4.
-If you are running an older AMI, your upgrade to 5.4 will fail.
-You can upgrade your controller by following the directions here
+    * Release 5.4 requires that your Controller be running on an 1804 based AMI.
+If your Controller is running an older 1404 AMI you would have to first migrate your controller before upgrading to 5.4
+    *  If in AWS, please check the AMI Name from “AWS portal Services/EC2/SelectControllerInstance/DescriptionTab/AMI-ID”.
+If it does not have 1804 in the Name, then it is running an older AMI.
+If the name has 1804 then it is running a newer AMI and migration is optional.
+    * You can upgrade your controller by following the directions here
         * `Migration when an AMI type change is required <https://docs.aviatrix.com/HowTos/Migration_From_Marketplace.html>`_
-    * `AWS Controller AMI Migration <https://docs.aviatrix.com/HowTos/controller_migration.html>`_
+        * `Controller AMI Migration: Azure: AWS <https://docs.aviatrix.com/HowTos/controller_migration.html>`_
         * `Controller AMI Migration: Azure <https://docs.aviatrix.com/HowTos/controller_migration.html#controller-migration-in-azure>`_
-    * `Controller AMI Migration: GCP <https://docs.aviatrix.com/HowTos/controller_migration.html#controller-migration-in-gcp>`
+        * `Controller AMI Migration: GCP <https://docs.aviatrix.com/HowTos/controller_migration.html#controller-migration-in-gcp>`_

 How to upgrade software